Royal Horse Guards: A Nile Expeditionary Force

-By 12 September 1882, Wolseley was prepared enough to plan an attack on the strongly fortified Tel-el-Kebir.
-He had 30,000 Sudanese and Egyptians, and 70 guns.
-Wolseley planned a surprise night march, and a dawn raid.
-On the 13th at 5 am they attacked with the Household cavalry on the right rolling up the flank, causing panic in the Egyptian ranks.
+By 12 September 1882, Wolseley was prepared enough to plan an attack on the strongly fortified Tell El Kebir.
+The British had 13,000 troops and 70 guns.
+Wolseley planned a surprise night march and a dawn raid.
+On the 13th at 5 am they attacked with the Household Cavalry on the right rolling up the flank, causing panic in the Egyptian ranks.
 They rode 60 miles in 24 hours, reaching Cairo the following day.
 On 20 October The Blues landed on board the Lydian Monarch to a triumphal reception at Southampton.
 They processed amidst cheering crowds towards Regent's Park Barracks.
 The Queen was relieved Prince Arthur, Duke of Connaught and Strathearn had returned.
 Both Victoria and the Prince of Wales, who was temporarily staying at Bad Homburg wrote the regiments with congratulations On 21 October Cambridge went to Regent's Park Barracks to inspect the Squadron of the Blues.
 The men looked thin but in perfect health, and for the horses, though ragged, looked quite fit for work, and better than I expected".
 And on 25 October they were entertained to a banquet at the old Holborn Town Hall, while they stayed at Knightsbridge Barracks.